cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

 The translation of Ms. Fr.
 640 was carried out by graduate students and Making and Knowing team members in Paleography and Text Workshops held by the Making and Knowing Project from 2014 to 2018.
-It was then checked and refined by the Paleography Lead Marc Smith and Senior Editorial Team members, Clément Godbarge, Naomi Rosenkranz, Pamela Smith, Tillmann Taape, and Tianna Uchacz.
+It was then checked and refined by the Paleography Lead Marc Smith and Senior Team members, Clément Godbarge, Naomi Rosenkranz, Pamela Smith, Tillmann Taape, and Tianna Uchacz.